prudvikeshav/KodeKloudEngineer/GIT/Git Install and Create Repository.md

 After that, create/init a git repository named _/opt/news.git_ (use the exact name as asked and make sure not to create a bare repository).

-Certainly!
-Here's an enhanced version of the solution with clear and precise instructions for creating a Git repository on the Storage server.
-This version includes improved formatting and details for each step.

 ## Solution

 ### 1. Log In to the Storage Server and Switch to Root